 You may have noticed that all of these are brain disorders, and all contain misfolded proteins.
 So what does diabetes have in common with such diseases, which are neurodegenerative by nature?

-You see, in people with type II diabetes, there are lumps of protein in the pancreas that are very similar to those which accumulate in people with Alzheimer’s.
+You see, in people with type II diabetes, there are lumps of protein in the pancreas that are very similar to those that accumulate in people with Alzheimer’s.

 And large deposits of the protein might lead to the destruction of a large number of β cells which can be found in one’s pancreas and are important for producing insulin.